dlsun/Stat305-S20/exam2.md

 - A link to a PDF containing the exam questions will be sent to your `@calpoly.edu` e-mail address at 12 PM on Friday, July 31.
 Every student will get a different version of the exam, so make sure that you check your own e-mail.
-(Do not ask a friend to send you their exam because your answers will be graded according to the exam that I sent you.)
+(Do not ask a friend to send you their exam because your answers will be graded according to the version that I sent you.)
 - You will only be able to view this PDF in your browser.
 You will not be able to download or print this PDF.
 I recommend that you have several sheets of blank paper ready, so that you can work on the problems.
 - The exam will have 15 questions.
 The answer to every question is a number.